- Business and Employment»

 I also changed the way the copyright information displayed.
 Instead of including it as text within the article, Hubpages includes a feature in the display options which automatically includes the copyright information.

 So for copyright information, if you write articles on Hubpages, the preferred method to denote copyright is to turn on the feature in Display Options as shown below.
+If you write articles on another website, or on your own blog or website, it may be worth checking if your hosting service or platform has any specific rules or recommendations for copyright information.

 The next hub that I updated and optimized is called Easy Recipe for Strawberry Salad with Grilled Chicken.